satbyy/go-noto-universal/README.md

 We offer two types of combined fonts:

 1. Time-based:
-   - **GoNotoCurrent.ttf** covers pretty much all the scripts in current, widespread use all over the world.
+   - **GoNotoKurrent** covers pretty much all the scripts in current, widespread use all over the world.
 This is designed to be a "good enough" font for modern, living scripts without being exhaustive.
-   - **GoNotoAncient.ttf** covers all the historical, obsolete and liturgical scripts.
+   - **GoNotoAncient** covers all the historical, obsolete and liturgical scripts.
 2. Region-based:
    Choose a single font based on where you live or whichever region you're interested in:
    Africa - Middle East, East Asia, Europe - Americas, South Asia or South East Asia.